ausdebating/constitution/constitution.rst

    #. must be lodged with the secretary, and
    #. may consist of several documents in a similar form, each signed by one or more of the members making the requisition.

 #.
-   If the committee fails to convene a special general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a special general meeting to be held not later than 3 months after that date.
+If the committee fails to convene an extraordinary general meeting to be held within 1 month after the date on which a requisition of members for the meeting is lodged with the secretary, any one or more of the members who made the requisition may convene a extraordinary general meeting to be held not later than 3 months after that date.

 #.
-A special general meeting convened by a member or members as referred to in subclause must be convened as nearly as is practicable in the same manner as general meetings are convened by the committee.
+An extraordinary general meeting convened by a member or members in the manner this clause must be convened as nearly as is practicable in the same manner as general meetings are convened by the committee.
 #.
-For the purposes of subclause (3):
+For the purposes of this clause:

    #. a requisition may be in electronic form, and
    #. a signature may be transmitted, and a requisition may be lodged, by electronic means.

 Notice
-^^^^^^^
+^^^^^^

 #.
 Except if the nature of the business proposed to be dealt with at a general meeting requires a special resolution of the association, the secretary must, at least 14 days before the date fixed for the holding of the general meeting, give a notice to each member specifying the place, date and time of the meeting and the nature of the business proposed to be transacted at the meeting.
 #.
 If the nature of the business proposed to be dealt with at a general meeting requires a special resolution of the association, the secretary must, at least 21 days before the date fixed for the holding of the general meeting, cause notice to be given to each member specifying, in addition to the matter required under subclause (1), the intention to propose the resolution as a special resolution.

 #.
-No business other than that specified in the notice convening a general meeting is to be transacted at the meeting except, in the case of an annual general meeting, business which may be transacted under clause 26 (2).
+No business other than that specified in the notice convening a general meeting is to be transacted at the meeting except, in the case of an annual general meeting, business which may be transacted under the "Annual Meeting" clause.
 #.
 A member desiring to bring any business before a general meeting may give notice in writing of that business to the secretary who must include that business in the next notice calling a general meeting given after receipt of the notice from the member.